leanderseige/libperceptron/README.md

 ## Demo 1 (universal.c)

-An artificial neural net learns the ASCII art image on the right, current state of mind of the net is shown on the right.
+An artificial neural net learns the ASCII art image on the left, current state of mind of the net is shown on the right.

 ![Alt Text](demo.gif)